Huge show of opposition as Significant Natural Areas hīkoi nears council HQ - NZ Herald

 ''We're passionate about our whenua and our moana, it's part of our legacy.
 If someone comes in and imposes their authority on top of ours, that's colonisation all over again.''

-Taipari said although the bond Māori had with the whenua was unique, all opponents were united by a love of the land.
+Taipari said while the bond Māori had with the whenua was unique, all opponents were united by a love of the land.

 ''So let's all work together,'' he said.

 The furore started last month when the Far North District Council sent 8000 letters to property owners identifying potential SNAs on their land.
-The SNAs cover 42 per cent of the district, half of it conservation land.
+The SNAs cover 42 per cent of the district, with about half of that being conservation land.

-SNAs have existed since the early 1990s, but the Government's National Policy Statement for Indigenous Biodiversity — due to be passed by Parliament this year — is expected to give them more teeth, for example by requiring landowners to seek consent for a wide range of activities.
+While SNAs have existed since the early 1990s, the government's National Policy Statement for Indigenous Biodiversity — due to be passed by Parliament later this year — is expected to give them more teeth, for example by requiring landowners to seek consent for a wide range of activities.

 The aim is to protect native biodiversity, particularly on private land.